-The light sensor in the combination instrument measures the brightness of the environment and automatically switches the display to day or night mode.
-The display is brightened, darkened or switched to the other mode depending on the brightness measured by the light sensor.
+The ambient light sensor in the combination instrument measures the brightness of the environment and automatically switches the display to day or night mode.
+The display is brightened, darkened or switched to the other mode depending on the brightness measured by the ambient light sensor.

 The display mode cannot be changed manually.

-7.4 Warning notes
+7.4 Warnings

-Warning notes appear on the bottom edge of the display, these are marked yellow or red depending on their relevance.
+Warnings appear on the bottom edge of the display; these are marked yellow or red depending on their relevance.

-Yellow warning notes 1 indicate errors or information which requires prompt intervention or an adjustment to the riding style.
-Red warning notes 2 indicate errors or information which requires immediate intervention.
+Yellow warnings 1 indicate errors or information which require prompt intervention or an adjustment to the riding style.

+Red warnings 2 indicate errors or information which require immediate intervention.

-Warning notes are cleared by pressing any button.
-All existing warning notes are displayed in the Warnings menu until these are no longer active.
+Warnings can be hidden by pressing any button.
+All the existing warnings are displayed in the Warnings menu until they are no longer active.